 This place is super noisy.
 The sirens, alarms, honks and screeches can really get overwhelming.
 We still haven’t been able to figure out why people honk so much in this city.
 It’s aggressive and stupid and they do it all the time.
 If you need a break, go to a park and relax.
 Central Park is lovely.

 20 People Assume you Speak English and You Live Here.

 Anything I left out?
-Any other pieces of advice you wish you had known?
+Any other New York City tips you wish you had known?